hlefebvr/idol-tree-dot/README.md

-# A visualizer for idol branch-and-bound trees
+# A Viewer for idol Branch-And-Bound Trees

-This is a python script to convert csv exports made by the [idol](https://github.com/hlefebvr/idol) to `.dot` files.
+This is a python script to convert `csv` exports of the [idol C++ library](https://github.com/hlefebvr/idol) into `.dot` files.
+This allows to visualize the exploration tree of a branch-and-bound algorithm after its execution.

 ## Themes